-BTI: that says a lot about you as a person because it means they believed in you and wanted to work with you.
+BTI: That says a lot about you as a person because it means they believed in you and wanted to work with you.
 Sometimes when people leave the business the customers end up sticking with the business.

-Tiffany: I’m really passionate about what I do.
+T: I’m really passionate about what I do.
 I felt I could really do this and make it amazing.
 I grabbed stuff from the tutoring centers, home schools, and everywhere I worked and created my own place that gave students strong knowledge, with the flexibility they needed.

 BTI: How has it been going from being a tutor, to a business owner?

-Tiffany: It’s scary.
+T: It’s scary.
 It’s really scary.
 I felt like I had to do it for my students.
 I had to try for myself; I started the business when I was 27.

-BTI: How did you market It?
+BTI: How did you market it?

-Tiffany: The marketing was all referrals, it was all by word of mouth.
+T: The marketing was all referrals, it was all by word of mouth.
 The marketing has only really just started recently because were trying to get the mission of the business across.
 We’re trying to bridge the gap between unconventional lifestyle and the entire actual curriculum.
 They’re providing a solid foundation and in this space people just don’t know who to go to.